 Remember that you'll be periodically upgrading your weapons, gear, and intel teams, meaning you'll be better-outfitted and may have an easier time earning that prized S rank later on, so don't grow too disheartened if you struggle with a particular mission.

 You're now prepared to tackle any fortress!
 Remember to upgrade your equipment, plan your approaches, and your patience will be rewarded.
-Feel free to vote for your preferred gear above, and I'll leave you with some final pointers for mission success:
+Vote for your preferred gear above, and I'll leave you with some final pointers for mission success:

 © 2017 Jeremy Gill